Hitchhikers-AI-Guide/AIGuideToDrugDiscovery/README.md

 ## Get in touch

 Did you like/hate what you see?
 We want to hear your feedback.
 Do you want to contribute?
+[Join us!]((https://www.hitchhikersai.org/)
-Come join us ​
+​